adamchainz/MachineLearningForChumps/README.md

-# Machine Learning for Nincompoops
+# Machine Learning for Chumps

 I'm learning some machine learning techinques, using material from <https://www.coursera.org/course/neuralnets> especially.